alyeung/alyeung.github.io/README.md

 Finally, decided that a portfolio page would be best for future opportunities.

 ## Site walkthrough
-1. On index.html is the porfolio page, where you can use the bottom menu to navigate through: Data Insights, Software Development, Product Management, and Fun Stuff
+1. On [index.html](final_project_template/index.html) is the porfolio page, where you can use the bottom menu to navigate through: Data Insights, Software Development, Product Management, and Fun Stuff
 2. In the upper left is a sandwich bar which will open the side menu to navigate the other 3 pages
-3.  blog.html in inspired from [AWS Technology blog](final_project_template/images/AWS_Blog_Inspiration.png), and some of my favorite technologies
+3.  [blog.html](final_project_template/blog.html) in inspired from [AWS Technology blog](final_project_template/images/AWS_Blog_Inspiration.png), and some of my favorite technologies
-4.  map.html is dedicated to those who have yet to get started with bicycling in Seattle
+4.  [map.html](final_project_template/map.html) is dedicated to those who have yet to get started with bicycling in Seattle
-5.  feedback.html is a contact with error checking and a Github contact tiles
+5.  [feedback.html](final_project_template/feedback.html) is a contact form with error checking and a Github contact tiles

 ## Feature List